PJM Glossary

 PJM Settlement, Inc.

-PJM Settlement, Inc., a subsidiary of PJM Interconnection, LLC, provides member settlement transaction activities for those participating in PJM's markets.
+A subsidiary of PJM Interconnection, LLC, that provides member settlement transaction activities for those participating in PJM's markets.
 The subsidiary acts as a counterparty to members' pool transactions and provides a clearly defined legal standing to collect unpaid balances of a member if the member should declare bankruptcy.
 All current PJM members are also members of PJM Settlement, Inc. PJM Settlement, Inc. is a Pennsylvania nonprofit corporation that has a service agreement with PJM to provide and retain services, including PJM staff support.

 Planned Demand Resource